traefik/traefik/docs/configuration/backends/web.md

 #### Path

-As web is deprecated, you can handle the `Path` option like this:
+As the web provider is deprecated, you can handle the `Path` option like this:

 ```toml
 defaultEntryPoints = ["http"]